Peer Support Line

 Local: 314-380-7774 / Toll-free: 844-785-7774

-Open Hours: Friday to Monday, 1:00 PM to 7:00 PM CT
+Open Hours: Friday through Monday, 1–7pm CT

-SQSH’s Peer Support Line offers free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis LGBTQIA+ community.
-Call anytime between Friday to Monday, 1:00 to 7:00 PM CST.
-Our Peer Counselors would love to chat with you.
+Want an empathetic, non-judgmental listening ear?
+SQSH’s Peer Support Line offers free, confidential, and identity-affirming emotional support and resource referrals, by and for the St. Louis queer/LGBTQIA+ community.

 Although we are a St. Louis-specific group, we welcome calls from anywhere in the world!
-If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but may work collaboratively with you to search for and explore suitable resources in your area.
+If you call from outside of St. Louis, our Peer Counselors are still able to provide peer counseling and emotional support, but may work collaboratively with you to search for suitable resources in your area.

 Schedule a Peer Support Call with SQSH